 - Activities: The concierge team is happy to arrange tours or activities, including yachting, visits to Delos Island, cooking classes, helicopter tours, and more.

-- Restaurant: Absolut’s restaurant is open all day long from 8 am until 11 pm and serves a small all-day menu of Greek and international meals, snacks, cocktails, and wines.
+- Restaurant: Absolute’s restaurant is open all day long from 8 am until 11 pm and serves a small all-day menu of Greek and international meals, snacks, cocktails, and wines.

 - Lounge/Bar: The Pool Bar is open from 11 am until midnight, offering fantastic cocktails and gorgeous sunset views.